Damdev-95/dareyio-projects/Project15.md

 Create a hosted zone in AWS, and map it to your free domain from Freenom

-# I createD a stepguide to implement [AWS ORGANIZATION](https://github.com/Damdev-95/aws_projects/blob/main/aws-organization.md)
+# I created a stepguide to implement [AWS ORGANIZATION](https://github.com/Damdev-95/aws_projects/blob/main/aws-organization.md)

 ## VPC CREATION